Medical Visas and Legal Aspects in Health Tourism

 Submission

-Submit your application at the consulate or embassy of the destination country in your home country.
+Apply from your hometown to the consulate or embassy of the country of destination.

 Interview